Logistic Performance Management Using Data Analytics

 Scenario

-You are a logistic performance manager in an international clothing group that has stores all around the world.
+You are a logistics performance manager at an international clothing group that has stores all around the world.

 The company is producing garments, bags and accessories in factories located in Asia.